University Research Committee (URC)

 - A list of five recommended on campus faculty reviewers with a complete address, e-mail address and phone number for each.
 Two reviewers from his/her department and three reviewers from outside the department.
 Deans and department chairs cannot be reviewers.
 Do not recommend anyone who is directly involved in the project.

-The committee’s secretary will check the proposal against established criteria, and allow the applicant to correct any deficiencies.
+The committee’s administrator will check the proposal against established criteria, and allow the applicant to correct any deficiencies.
 The proposal will be sent to two members of the URC and to outside reviewers.
 Reviewers may include one or more of those suggested by the applicant.
 Reviewers cannot be directly involved with the project.
 Reviewers submit their confidential evaluations to the Vice President for Research Office on the forms shown at the end of these guidelines.
 The reviews are then provided to the committee members who will present the proposal to the whole committee at their next meeting.

 - The significance of a project in its particular field.